Synchronization and mutual exclusion mechanism in Linux

 PTHREAD_MUTEX_INITIALIZER

-to initialize the mutex lock. pthread_mutex_lock
+to initialize the mutex lock. -

-to lock and pthread_mutex_unlock
+to lock andpthread_mutex_unlock

-to destroy the mutex lock when it is no longer needed.
 The above code demonstrates how to use a mutex lock to ensure safe access to shared resources and prevent race conditions.

 The above is the detailed content of Synchronization and mutual exclusion mechanism in Linux.
 For more information, please follow other related articles on the PHP Chinese website!